I STARTED to climb.

 ‘Leave only firewood,’ the voice said – and hung up.

 When I came upon it I had no qualms: a conifer hedge of the soil-leaching, light-eclipsing kind.
 Bogus trees.
 Green, but dead.
 Like plastic, between my finger and thumb.
 It was a mercy killing, I told myself.
-Even the Somme… its shelled wastelands… would have shunned them.
+Even the shelled wastelands of the Somme would have shunned them.

 I cut straight through them at night.
 Twenty.

 It felt good.
 But it wasn’t enough.

 I’d been a cab driver.
 Night shifts.
 I lost my licence when I lost my temper and a customer lost three teeth.
 That was when they found me (in the way that people like them do).
-Before the cabs, the Army: theatres of war – that strangest of phrases – you’ll have heard of, but not actually known… unless you were there.
+Before the cabs, the Army: theatres of war – that strangest of phrases – places you’ll have heard of, but not actually known… unless you were there.

 I learned about trees from Ken.
 I found him in a forest in Canada… on the internet, I mean… in my local library.
 He’d made films of himself, cutting down trees.

 I’d imagined lumberjacks to be tall, athletic.
 But Ken was on the dumpy, stumpy side.
 He had a ginger beard and a shirt in red and black checks.
 He wore an orange helmet and blue ear muffs.

 His skills impressed me, both his cutting and his teaching.
-After he’d made an incision he’d turn off and lay down his saw, say something like, ‘Now I want you to take a good look at this so you remember what I’ve done.’
+After he’d made an incision he’d turn off and lay down his saw and say something like, ‘Now I want you to take a good look at this so you remember what I’ve done.’

 He’d point at a birch or a pine to make clear why he’d gone about things in the way that he had.
 Sometimes he placed a tape measure against the bark.
 He didn’t promote a particular saw or jacket or ask if I wanted to meet other lumberjacks.
 And I appreciated that.
 It was just Ken, cutting trees.